YuanheZ/lean-stat-learning-theory/vibe-recipe/README.md

 For **Mathlib declarations**:
 - The agent can efficiently discover and use these via Lean external & internal search MCP tools
 - No need to provide explicit signatures for standard Mathlib content

+> ⚠️ **Human-in-the-Loop**: We observe a frequent harmful pattern that: the agent can generate long Lean proofs in one turn which has correct code flow with fixable tactic-level errors, in just one edit.
+Due to the length, the agent will receive a lot of error feedbacks for this edit, then the agent tends to change significantly, possibly change to a wrong proof.
+We summarize some of these harmful signs:
+> 1. Let me simplify the helper lemma by using a sorry for ...
+> 2. There are many errors.
+Let me simplify the approach ...
+> 3. The lemma has too many errors.
+Let me simplify it significantly with a cleaner proof ...
+> 4. The proof is getting too complex with many subtle issues.
+Let me simplify by using a sorry for this lemma ...
+> 5. There are many errors.
+Let me rewrite the file with a simpler, more direct approach ...
+> 6. The errors are complex.
+Let me try a simpler approach ...

 ### Step 3: Clean Warning Messages